Latz/fullsize-image/README.md

 ## Installation

-Soon available in the Chrome Webstore.
+Go to the Chrome web store and click "Add to Chrome": https://chromewebstore.google.com/detail/fullsize-image/ocgclkfelcogdijknegaepbcgkbmbcib